marq24/emacberry.com/_docs/3700-treadmill.md

 > OF THE POSSIBILITY OF SUCH DAMAGES.

 # <span class="material-icons">warning</span> DANGER - Allowing speed control can cause fatal injuries
-> Please understand that when GPSLogger takes the control over the speed & incline of your treadmill, it could cause
+> Please understand that when GPSLogger takes control over the speed & incline of your treadmill, it could cause
 > serious accidents.
 Remember the movie Terminator!
 >
 > Any speed & incline adjustment will be done within the limits of the capabilities of your treadmill.